都姫婚

 Dewa Sanzan Shrine | Yamagata Prefecture

-Dewa Sanzan is the collective name for Mount Haguro, Mount Tsukiyama, and Mount Yudono, all of which are located in the Murayama and Shonai regions of Yamagata Prefecture.
-Haguro has long been the site of Shugendo, or mountain worship, and is widely revered.
-Weddings at Dewa Sanzan Shrine are solemnized in the "Sanjin Gosai Den," a hall dedicated to the three mountain deities.
+The Dewa Sanzan refers collectively to Mount Haguro, Mount Gassan, and Mount Yudono, which span the Murayama and Shonai regions of Yamagata Prefecture.
+Among these, Mount Haguro has long been opened as a site for Shugendo, or mountain worship, and has garnered widespread reverence.
+Weddings at Dewa Sanzan Shrine are solemnly conducted at the "Sanjin Gassai-den" (Hall of the Three Deities), where the gods of the three mountains are jointly enshrined.

-Address: 7 Aza-Temukai, Haguro-machi, Tsuruoka City, Yamagata Prefecture
+7 Tademuki, Tademuki, Haguro-machi, Tsuruoka City, Yamagata Prefecture

 Yamagata Bride [Wedding at Dewa Sanzan Shrine].